Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

     can_resize = true,
 })

+--variable
-local Kill = Window:AddTab("Kill")
+local autoPunchEnabled = false local autoKillEnabled = false

-Kill:AddSwitch("Expand Punch Hitbox", false, function(state)
+--function
+-- Function to toggle Auto Punch function AutoPunch()
+    spawn(function()
+        while autoPunchEnabled do
             local player = game.Players.LocalPlayer
+            local punchTool = player.Backpack:FindFirstChild("Punch") or player.Character:FindFirstChild("Punch")

+            if punchTool then
+                player.Character.Humanoid:EquipTool(punchTool)
+                punchTool:Activate()
+            end
+            wait(0.1)
+        end
+    end)
+end

+local function autoKillPlayers()
+    -- Loop to continuously check Auto Kill toggle spawn(function()
+        while AutoKillToggle do
+            -- Get the player and character
+            local player = game.Players.LocalPlayer
             local character = player.Character or player.CharacterAdded:Wait()

-    -- Locate the "Punch" tool
-    local tool = character:FindFirstChild("Punch")

-    if tool then
-        -- Locate the hitbox part within the "Punch" tool local hitbox = tool:FindFirstChild("Hitbox") or tool:FindFirstChildWhichIsA("BasePart")
+            -- Get the right hand of the character local rightHand = character:FindFirstChild("RightHand")

-        if hitbox then
-            if state then
+            -- Check if the right hand exists if rightHand then
-                -- Expand the hitbox by a factor of 100000000 local currentSize = hitbox.Size
-                hitbox.Size = currentSize * 100000000  -- Multiply the current size by 100,000,000
-                hitbox.Transparency = 1  -- Make the hitbox invisible for stealth
-                hitbox.CanCollide = true  -- Disable collisions to avoid interference
-            else
-                -- Reset hitbox to default size (change to the actual default size of your tool) hitbox.Size = Vector3.new(2, 2, 2)  -- Default size (adjust if needed) hitbox.Transparency = 0  -- Restore visibility
-                hitbox.CanCollide = true  -- Restore collision behavior
+                -- Loop through all players in the game for _, target in pairs(game.Players:GetPlayers()) do
+                    -- Check that the target is a valid player and is not the local player if target ~= player and target.Character and target.Character:FindFirstChild("Head") then -- Check for whitelist if enabled
+                        if not (whitelistEnabled and target.Name == selectedWhitelistPlayer) then -- Teleport the target's head to the right hand's position target.Character.Head.CFrame = rightHand.CFrame
                         end
-        else
-            warn("No hitbox found in the Punch tool!") end
-    else
-        warn("Punch tool not found in character!")
+                    end
+                end
+            end
+            -- Wait a short time before repeating the loop wait(0.1) -- Delay for smoother execution
+        end
+    end)
+end

+local Kill = Window:AddTab("Kill")

+Kill:AddSwitch("Auto Kill", false, function(state)
+    AutoKillToggle = value
+        if value then
+            autoKillPlayers()
+        end
+    end
+end)

+Kill:AddSwitch("Auto Punch", false, function(state)
+    autoPunchEnabled = value
+        if value then
+            AutoPunch()
+        end
     end
 end)